Piterbrito/Plotly.js--InteractiveDashboard/README.md

 Update all of the plots any time that a new sample is selected.

 You are welcome to create any layout that you would like for your dashboard.
-An example dashboard page might look something like the following.

 # Run Locally